Magnetic-free optical mode degeneracy lifting in lithium niobate microring resonators

 The lifted degeneracy is further verified by characterizing the transmittance phase.
 In contrast to other non-reciprocal mechanisms that employ direction-dependent conversion between optical modes, our approach induces the antisymmetric frequency shifts to both CW and CCW modes, thus enabling antisymmetric phase responses when probed from opposite directions.
 Using the setup in Fig.~\ref{Fig3}(a), the amplitude and phase responses of the optical signal are characterized by a vector network analyzer (VNA), with the optical signal generated from a local oscillator (LO) laser passing through a single-sideband modulator.
 The resulting beat signal between the single-sideband and the LO is sent to the VNA for demodulation.
-For instance, Fig.~\ref{Fig3}(b) presents the intensity and phase spectra of the CW optical mode under an acoustic pumping power of $-9.3\,\mathrm{dBm}$ with the fitted cavity dissipation rates being $\kappa_{0}/2\pi\approx0.32\,\mathrm{GHz}$ and $\kappa_{1}/2\pi\approx0.38\,\mathrm{GHz}$.
+For instance, Fig.~\ref{Fig3}(b) presents the intensity and phase spectra of the CW optical mode under an acoustic pumping power of $-9.3\,\mathrm{dBm}$ with the fitted cavity amplitude dissipation rates being $\kappa_{0}/2\pi\approx0.32\,\mathrm{GHz}$ and $\kappa_{1}/2\pi\approx0.38\,\mathrm{GHz}$.
 Figure~\ref{Fig3}(c) shows the measured forward and backward phase spectra at various $P_{\mathrm{a}}$, while Fig.~\ref{Fig3}(d) provides the theoretical prediction with the extracted $\alpha$ in Fig.~\ref{Fig2}(d).
 We can see that when acoustic drive power is 5.7~dBm, the mode splitting is about $2~\mathrm{GHz}$, exceeding twice of the optical linewidth.
 Although experimental imperfections, such as the frequency instability of the laser and environmental thermal fluctuations induced resonance frequencies drift, both experimental and theoretical results confirm the trends of increasing opposite frequency shift when increasing $P_\mathrm{a}$.
 Particularly, as the effective intracavity dissipation rate $\kappa_{0}$ are positively related to the coupling strength $G$~\cite{sm}, the phase spectra reveal the transition from the over-coupling to under-coupling when $P_{\mathrm{a}}=5.7\,\mathrm{dBm}$.
-In Fig.~\ref{Fig3}(e), the frequency splitting extracted from the experimental phase spectra agrees with the theoretical prediction results with the scaling factor $\alpha$ obtained in Fig.~\ref{Fig2}(d).
+In Fig.~\ref{Fig3}(e), the frequency splitting extracted from the experimental phase spectra shows a saturation-like effect, this is actually caused by environmental thermal fluctuations.
+Overall, the splitting remains consistent with the theoretical prediction with the scaling factor $\alpha$ obtained in Fig.~\ref{Fig2}(d).
+Based on the $\delta_{\omega}$ function, the slope of the splitting change is determined by $d\delta_\omega / dP_a = 2\alpha / \sqrt{\Omega^2 + 4\alpha P_a}$.
+In the weak coupling regime ($\Omega^2 \gg 4\alpha P_a$), the slope can be approximated as $2\alpha/\Omega$.
+It clarifies that a larger $\alpha$ or a smaller coupling detuning $\Omega$ leads to a higher tuning efficiency~\cite{sm}.